KeyBank Center: Hockey

+NHL

 The venue hosted its first Buffalo Sabres regular season home game on October 12th, 1996.

-The arena hosted the 1998 NHL Entry Draft and the 2016 NHL Entry Draft.

 The arena hosted games three, four, and six of the 1999 Stanley Cup Finals.

+Since 2015, the KeyBank Center and the Harborcenter have hosted the annual NHL draft combine.
+The arena hosted the 1998 NHL entry draft, 2016 NHL entry draft and the 2026 NHL entry draft.